Lithium is a trace mineral (alkali metal) much like sodium and potassium.

 - Neuroprotective refers to processes within the nervous system that protects neurons from degeneration.

-Increased neuroprotective effects in brain cells prevents cell death caused by neurotoxins, free radicals, chemicals that deplete brain cells including alcohol and drugs, radiation, and dangerous stress induced hormones such as cortisol.
+Increased neuroprotective effects in brain cells prevent cell death caused by neurotoxins, free radicals, chemicals that deplete brain cells including alcohol and drugs, radiation, and dangerous stress-induced hormones such as cortisol.

 There has even been evidence that lithium may enhance the proliferation and specialization of neural stem cells.